-Involvement of the Palestinians in the government Unitary state Palestinian Autonomy The Palestinians can vote and be elected to the state's institutions just like any other citizen.
+Involvement of the Palestinians in the government

+The Palestinians can vote and be elected to the state's institutions just like any other citizen.
 Potential recognition of the collective rights of the Palestinian minority.

 The Palestinians will participate in elections for the government in the autonomous area.
 As for the central government, instead of granting direct voting rights to Palestinians, participation may be by means of representatives of the autonomous area, while ensuring that they are involved in decisions that affect the area, including on strategic issues.

-Federal state Confederation The permanent residents of a district will have the right to vote for the district government.
+The permanent residents of a district will have the right to vote for the district government.
 All citizens, including the Palestinians, will be able to participate in elections for the federal government.

 Palestinians will not be involved in the decisions of the State of Israel.
 In the confederative government, there will be equal status for representatives of both states.
 Israel may be given preference on certain issues, at least for a limited period, with a gradual transition to full equality.
-Two states